 The A site is where tRNA molecules bind to the codons of the mRNA strand and the E site or exit site is where the tRNA is released from the ribosome and the mRNA strand.

-Translation begins when a ribosome bonds to an mRNA strand and an initiator tRNA.
+Translation begins when a ribosome binds to an mRNA strand and an initiator tRNA.
 The initiator tRNA delivers an amino acid called ‘methionine’ directly to the P site and keeps the A site open for the second tRNA molecule to bind to.

 The strand of mRNA moves through the ribosome from the A site to the P site and exits at the E site.
 Molecules of tRNA bind to the codons of the mRNA at the A site before moving to the P site where their amino acid is attached to the end of the growing polypeptide chain.

 Once tRNA molecules have released their amino acids they move into the E site and are released from the mRNA and ribosome.
-As one tRNA molecules moves from the P site into the E site another tRNA molecule moves from the A site into the P site and delivers the next amino acid to the polypeptide chain.
+As one tRNA molecule moves from the P site into the E site another tRNA molecule moves from the A site into the P site and delivers the next amino acid to the polypeptide chain.

 Termination of translation and modification of the polypeptide